-If you change your employer/host institution or terminate your contract earlier, you are obliged to notify the Voivodeship Office within 15 days.
+If you change your employer/hosting institution or terminate your contract earlier, you are obliged to notify the Voivodeship Office within 15 days.
 Employers have the same obligation.
 Also, if you change your address or phone number, you need to inform the Office as these data are used for communicating important information – sending requests for additional documents and permit decisions.

 If your visa or previous residence permit has expired and you are waiting for a new residence permit, you are not authorised to cross borders within the European Union Schengen area.
 You are only allowed to go to your home country but in order to come back to Poland, you will need to get another visa (except for visa free-movement) in a Polish Embassy or Consulate located in your home country.

 Contact details of the Małopolska Provincial Office - Voivodeship Office in Krakow.